How to Choose Stocks to Buy in India?

 2. Understand the company and its business model:

 By purchasing a share, you become a part-owner of that company.
 As a part-owner, you must comprehend how the business is run.
-Long-term stock performance is determined by the performance of the business.
+The performance of the business determines long-term stock performance.
 Examine the company’s revenue-generating strategies, offerings, and business strategy.

 Also, check what sector they are in.
 How many businesses do they own?
 Take into account various aspects of the company’s governance.
 You can also use stock screeners for this.
 Stock screeners can assist you in filtering through companies based on specific criteria, ensuring that any investments added to your portfolio are consistent with your strategy.